microsoft/BotBuilder-V3/en-us/node/builder/libraries/latest.md

 ## Release Notes
 The framework is still in preview mode so developers should expect breaking changes in future versions of the framework.
 A list of current issues can be found on our [GitHub Repository](https://github.com/Microsoft/BotBuilder/issues).

+### v3.2.2
+* Fixed undesired forward resume status in waterfall step.
+* Updated unit tests.
+Removed old deprecated ones.
+* Added missing export for RecognizeMode and fixed a type-o with RecognizeOrder export.
+* Updated score returned from LuisRecognizer for 'none' intent.
+It's now a score of 0.1 so it will trigger but won't stomp on other models.
+* Updated botbuilder.d.ts file bundled with npm.
+* Updated LKG build and package.json version.

 ### v3.2.1

 __Breaking Changes__